Hakkı Ögelman: University of Wisconsin

-While at Wisconsin, Ögelman visited METU, Sabanci and/or Çukurova Universities in Turkey regularly, practically every summer.
-He visited and worked with his former graduate students Profs.
-Umit Kiziloglu, Mehmet Emin Özel, Akif Esendemir, Solen Balman and with Ilhami Yegingil at CÜ—all of whom had become professors by this time—and also with Prof. Altan Baykal. Ögelman especially spent significant amount of time with Prof. Ali Alpar at Sabanci University, a private, technically oriented school in Istanbul on pulsar research and jointly publishing several papers, which he considered to be some of his best work. Ögelman also took part and/or organized several scientific symposiums, conferences meetings with his colleagues in Turkey.
+While at Wisconsin, Ögelman visited METU, Sabancı University and Çukurova University in Turkey nearly every summer.
+He visited and worked with his former graduate students Profs. Ümit Kızıloğlu Mehmet Emin Özel, Akif Esendemir, Solen Balman and with İlhami Yeğingil at Çukurova—all of whom had become professors by this time—and also with Prof. Altan Baykal. Ögelman especially spent significant amount of time with Prof. Ali Alpar at Sabancı University, a private university in Istanbul on pulsar research and jointly publishing several papers, which he considered to be some of his best work. Ögelman also took part and/or organized several scientific symposiums, conferences meetings with his colleagues in Turkey.

 In 1997, Ögelman suffered a major stroke.
 His life was saved by the intervention and treatment of University of Wisconsin doctors.
 He returned to work after his recovery and carried on working on his research but at a slower pace.
 Life was difficult for him because his movement was limited.
-In the spring of 2011 Ögelman's declining health forced his retirement.
+In the spring of 2011, Ögelman's declining health forced his retirement.

 Personal life

-Ögelman loved music, literature, and sports.
+Ögelman loved music, literature and sports.
 He was a competitive wrestler in college and a black belt in judo. Ögelman in his later years also turned his robust intellect and attention to exploring sustainable solutions to the changing climate and the world's evolving energy needs.
 He was an active member of the Union of Concerned Scientists. Ögelman enjoyed time and travel with his three sons and a daughter-in-law, Kenan Ögelman of Austin, Texas, Nedim and Laura Ögelman of Purcellville, Virginia, and Roberto Ögelman of Madison, Wisconsin, and two grandsons; Anders and Soren Ögelman, of Purcellville, Virginia.

-Hakki Ögelman died on September 4, 2011.
-In his memory, the Turkish Astronomical Society established the Hakki Ögelman Summer Schools, to "offer intense summer training to undergraduate and graduate students of astronomy from all over Turkey, in physics, computation and other subjects related to research in astronomy."
+Hakkı Ögelman died on September 4, 2011.
+In his memory, the Turkish Astronomical Society established the Hakkı Ögelman Summer Schools, to "offer intense summer training to undergraduate and graduate students of astronomy from all over Turkey, in physics, computation and other subjects related to research in astronomy."
 The Turkish Philanthropy Funds coordinates international contributions to this project.